-University of Regina ta-tawâw Student Center opportunities for Indigenous and non-Indigenous students
+University of Regina ta-tawâw Student Centre offers opportunities for Indigenous and non-Indigenous students

 University of Regina ta-tawâw Student Centre sign

-The center has many services and resources available for Indigenous students including resources for mental health and academic services.
-Open tutoring is available on Fridays in which a writing lab takes place.
+The centre has many services and resources available for Indigenous students including resources for mental health and academic services.
+Open tutoring is available on Fridays when a writing lab takes place.

-They also offer a program called The ôma Program which is a student success program that is available for first year Indigenous students.
+They also offer The ôma Program, which is a student success program that is available for first year Indigenous students.
 Students in the program attend classes together and have access to tutoring, workshops and seminars in smaller cohorts.

 “It’s basically a student success breach program that gets them to that second year,” said Bird.

-The centre also provides emergency bursaries for Indigenous students at the University who are having financial issues and are in a bind.
+The centre also provides emergency bursaries for Indigenous students at the university who are having financial issues and are in a bind.
+Ensuring that they are able to excel in their program without having to worry about the cost.

 Leave a Reply